-Virilization of the female fetus occurs most frequently from fetal causes (congenital adrenal hyperplasia, CAH).
+Virilization of the female fetus occurs most frequently from fetal causes (congenital adrenaline of hyperandrogenism, CAH).
 Other causes are less frequent.
 The risk of virilization of the female fetus during the mother's hyperandrogenism depends on the period of the beginning of the hyperandrogenism - the severest affliction of the female fetus's genitalia occurs during hyperandrogenism in the first trimester.
-Moderate mother's hyperandrogenism in the second and third trimester does not necessarily result in virilization of the fetus; on the contrary severe hyperandrogenism causes malformation of the genitalia in this period as well.
-Other factors (such as functionality of the placental aromatase), of which some are unknown, also influence whether virilization of the female fetus occurs.
+Moderate mother's hyperandrogenism in the 2nd and 3rd trimester does not necessarily result in virilization of the fetus; on the contrary severe hyperandrogenism causes malformation of the genitalia in this period as well.
+Other factors (such as functionality of the placental aromatase), of which some are unknown, also influence whether virilization of the fetus occurs.